 The Federal Government, state and local governments, stakeholders and communities need to create environments that support people’s efforts to lead an active life.

 Current national health reforms (i.e. Medicare Benefits Schedule, private health insurance, mental health, aged care) offer a window of opportunity to further integrate and cement evidence-based physical activity and exercise services in healthcare.

 But we need your support to keep the pressure on the Federal Government to make sure physical activity continues to be a priority and that more exercise services can be offered to consumers through the health system.

-To kickstart this campaign, ESSA has developed priority policies in these four important areas (aged care, mental health, private health insurance and the Medicare Benefits Schedule [MBS]).
+To kickstart this campaign, ESSA has developed priority policies in these important areas (aged care, mental health, private health insurance, preventative health and the Medicare Benefits Schedule [MBS]).

 ESSA suggests that a wave of reform in these areas will help more people lead a more active life.
 Our recommendations target access, quality and fairness in physical activity/exercise services and programs to ensure every Australian can benefit from being more active.